Skip to content

 1. The orchestrator writes CANCELLED to .cliq/signals/_pipeline_status

-2. Every poll loop checks for cancellation before checking for _done
+2. Every poll loop checks for cancellation before reading the channel

 3. If cancelled, the orchestrator cleans up and exits